vpoluyaktov/abb_ia/README.md

 ## TODO:
-- Implement Search/Replace for Chapter name on Chapters page
 - Implement Search/Replace for Description on Chapters page
-- Implement bytes to human conversion in the config
 - Finish Default Settings screen
 - Create an audiobook Settings screen